leanprover-community/mathlib3/docs/extras/conv.md

 `example (a b c : ℕ) : a * (b * c) = a * (c * b)` (examples in this file
 are somewhat artificial since the `ring` tactic from `tactic.ring` could finish them immediately).
 The naive first attempt is to enter tactic mode and try `rw mul_comm`.
-But this transforms to goal into `b * c * a = a * (c * b)`, after commuting the very first multiplication appearing.
-Some more more precise tool is needed: the conversion mode.
-The following code block show to current target after each line.
+But this transforms the goal into `b * c * a = a * (c * b)`, after commuting the very first multiplication appearing in the term.
+There are several ways to fix this issue, and one way is to use a more precise tool : the conversion mode.
+The following code block shows the current target after each line.
 Note that the target is prefixed by `|` where normal mode shows a goal prefixed by `⊢` (these targets are still called "goals" though).